-The Manager has appointed Southeastern Asset Management International (UK) Ltd. (the "Facilities Agent") to act as the facilities agent for Longleaf in the United Kingdom.
+In connection with Longleaf's recognition under section Part XVII of the FSMA, Southeastern Asset Management International (UK) Ltd has been appointed to act as facilities agent (the "Facilities Agent") to Longleaf in the United Kingdom.
 The Facilities Agent has agreed to provide the following from its office at 7 Savile Row, 3rd Floor, London, W1S 3PE, United Kingdom, to Longleaf's investors:

-- 1. facilities at which the following documents in the English language can be inspected free of charge and copies obtained: - (a) the Longleaf Deed in its original form and an updated instrument incorporating the changes (if any) contemplated in paragraph (b) below; - (b) any special resolutions amending the Longleaf Deed; - (c) the latest Prospectus and any addenda; - (d) the latest Key Investor Information Documents; and - (e) the latest annual and half-yearly reports of Longleaf.

-2. facilities at which:

-- (a) a Shareholder may arrange for redemption of Shares and arrange payment of the redemption proceeds; - (b) information in the English language can be obtained orally and in writing about Longleaf's most recently published Net Asset Value per Share; and - (c) facilities at which any person who has a complaint to make about the operation of Longleaf and its sub-funds can submit his or her complaint for transmission to the Manager.
+- 2. facilities at which the following documents in the English language can be inspected free of charge and copies obtained: - (a) the Longleaf Deed in its original form and an updated instrument incorporating the changes (if any) contemplated in paragraph (b) below; - (b) any special resolutions amending the Longleaf Deed; - (c) the latest Prospectus and any addenda; - (d) the latest Key Investor Information Documents; and - (e) the latest annual and half-yearly reports of Longleaf. - 3. facilities at which: - (a) a Shareholder may arrange for redemption of Shares and arrange payment of the redemption proceeds; - (b) information in the English language can be obtained orally and in writing about Longleaf's most recently published Net Asset Value per Share; and - (c) facilities at which any person who has a complaint to make about the operation of Longleaf and its sub-funds can submit his or her complaint for transmission to the Manager..